AhmedElsherbini/Nasal_CST_quick_checker/README.md

 * Species belong to Corynebacterium genus --> we conclude CST5

-* Species belong Moraxella genus -->  we conclude CST6
+* Species belong to Moraxella genus -->  we conclude CST6

 * Species belong to Dolosigranulum genus -->  we conclude CST7